 Talitha Dale is responsible for managing the team who contacts families once their child has been referred for a dilated vision exam.
 The screening refers more than 700 children each year.
 Dale’s team contacts parents at least four times to make sure that if a child is referred, they go to the eye doctor.
 Before beginning at the Elks Children’s Eye Clinic Preschool Vision Screening Program, Dale worked at Linn county DHS with child protective services.
 Her experience with DHS has been a great asset in understanding family’s needs who are enrolled in the Head Start Program.
 She also oversees our data collection process and assists with the development of presentations and papers reporting the results of the Oregon preschool vision screening experience.
 Dale has assisted with research presentations at AAPOS 2011 and 2012; AAO in 2011; WOC Berlin in 2010; ARVO 2009 and 2012; AAP 2013.

-Bethany Painter joined the Elks Children’s Eye Clinic Preschool Vision Screening Program in May 2014.
-Prior to this position, Painter worked for the Hilton Corporation as an event coordinator, establishing a strong background in organization and a passion for helping others.
-Painter schedules screenings for the Head Start preschools and See to Read program with Oregon Libraries.
+Bethany Lang joined the Elks Children’s Eye Clinic Preschool Vision Screening Program in May 2014.
+Prior to this position, Lang worked for the Hilton Corporation as an event coordinator, establishing a strong background in organization, event planning and a passion for helping others.
+Lang schedules screenings for the Head Start preschools and See to Read program with Oregon Libraries.

 Jeanne Morehouse is a former educator, having taught preschool, kindergarten, and other Elementary school levels.
 Morehouse joined the vision screening program team in June 2014 as a vision screener, where she provides training to Head Start locations and public libraries for See to Read events.